finografic/core/.github/instructions/01-file-naming.instructions.md

 ## Naming

-- Kebab-case for files: `order-summary.ts`.
+- Kebab-case for files: `item-summary.ts`.
-- camelCase for utility files: `apiUtils.ts`.
 - PascalCase for exported types/interfaces when appropriate.

 ## Extensions